vmoreg00/mosquito/README.md

 The goal is to compare the two ecotypes.

+#2019-06-09
+Phylogenetic analysis based on Fst index to check TreeMmix results with a different algorithm.
+Results showed an incongruence which may represent the intense genetic flux between the russian populations.

+#2019-03-28
+Functional analysis of the windows were the genetic flux were greater between different ecotypes (p95) and between the same ecotype (p05).

 #2019-02-23
 To explore the degree of introgression between Culex pipiens populations, a D and f statistics (ABBA-BABA test) has been estimated in both ways, genome-